AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/views-overview.md

 You can customize existing views, create new views based on existing views, or create new views from scratch.

-## Types of views in `Workfront`
+## Types of views in Workfront

-The following are types of views that you can apply in lists or reports in  `Workfront`:
+The following are types of views that you can apply in lists or reports in&nbsp;Workfront:

 | Standard views |You can apply them to any list or report of objects.&nbsp;Standard views are highly customizable.
 You can customize and share a standard view with others.
 For information see, [Create and edit views](../../../reports-and-dashboards/reports/reporting-elements/create-edit-views.md).  |
 |---|---|